Investors: Buy Your Next RV Park with Insurance in Mind

 Property Insurance Considerations

-When a TIV exceeds a single carrier’s limit, multiple insurers may share the risk, and the minimum property premiums will be between $35K and $60K, depending on the risk and location.
+For example, when a TIV exceeds a single carrier’s limit, multiple insurers may share the risk, and the minimum property premiums will be between $35K and $60K, depending on the risk and location.
 These carriers require quota share or layered coverage policies.
 This means that one insurer carrier will insure the first $2.5M, a second will cover the next $2.5M, and so on.

 Building Updates & Coverage Considerations